Extending App Connect with plugins

 Support OAuth

-Check this option if a user/admin is expected to login to a service in order to use and/or setup your plugin.
+Enable this if users must sign in to a third-party service to use your plugin.

 Require License